Robin McEwan, Lord McEwan: Publications

 In 1980, he published a textbook on Pleading in Court and co-authored A Casebook of Damages in Scotland with Ann Paton; the two would later be appointed to the bench in the same year.
 He has also contributed to the Stair Memorial Encyclopaedia.

 The Bench

 In 1991, McEwan became a temporary judge of the Court of Session and High Court of Justiciary, Scotland's supreme courts, and was appointed a permanent Senator of the College of Justice in 2000, taking the judicial title, Lord McEwan.
 He sat in the Outer House.
 He retired in 2008, his vacancy being filled by Valerie Stacey, Lady Stacey.

 Personal life

 McEwan married Sheena McIntyre in 1973, with whom he has two daughters.
-He enjoys golf, and is a member of the Honourable Company of Edinburgh Golfers and Prestwick Gold Club, and the New Club, Edinburgh.
-He is an Episcopalian and Chancellor of the Diocese of Glasgow and Galloway.
-He has been Deputy Chairman of the Boundary Commission for Scotland and a member of the Scottish Civil Courts Review since 2007.
+He enjoyed golf, and was a member of the Honourable Company of Edinburgh Golfers and Prestwick Gold Club, and the New Club, Edinburgh.
+He was an Episcopalian and Chancellor of the Diocese of Glasgow and Galloway.
+He had been Deputy Chairman of the Boundary Commission for Scotland and a member of the Scottish Civil Courts Review since 2007.
+He died at the age of 80 on 30 December 2023.